deckhouse/deckhouse/modules/001-flow-schema/docs/README.md

 * `deckhouse.io` apigroup (Deckhouse custom resources).
 This helps in case of big amount various deckhouse CRs in cluster.
 * `cilium.io` apigroup (cilium custom resources).
 This helps in case of big amount of cilium policies in cluster.

-All requests to the API corresponding to `FlowSchema` are placed in the same queue.
+All requests to the API corresponding to `FlowSchema` are placed into the same queue.